-The Au Sable Institute of Environmental Studies provides university level courses with transferable credits to undergraduates in over 60 colleges and universities.
-The curriculum includes a wide-range of field-based environmental and natural science courses that emphasize sustainable community building, restoration and environmental education.
-Students can undertake independent research projects or complete a Certificate in one of five speciality areas.
+King's is a Sustaining Partner with the Au Sable Institute of Environmental Studies, which provides university level courses with transferable credits to undergraduates in over 60 colleges and universities.
+The curriculum includes a wide-range of field-based courses in environmental biology and natural science that emphasize sustainable community building, restoration and environmental education.
+Au Sable courses are listed as four credits, but transfer to King's as three credits.
+Students can undertake independent research projects or complete a Certificate in one of five specialty areas.
 The Institute sponsors a Graduate Fellows program with faculty mentors and Forums on academic topics.
-Programs are offered in the Great Lakes Forest of northern Michigan, Puget Sound in the Pacific Northwest, South Florida just north of the Everglades, and South India.
-Applications are completed online at: www.ausable.org For further information contact Dr. Vern Peters or Dr. John Wood
+Programs are offered at field stations located in the Great Lakes Forest of northern Michigan, Puget Sound in the Pacific Northwest, South Florida just north of the Everglades, and South India.
+Applications are completed online at: www.ausable.org.
+King's students are eligible for a substantial tuition reduction and preferential enrolment in courses, as well as financial aid at Au Sable.
+For further information contact Dr. Vern Peters